17th July 2018

 Understanding around pensions is low

-Jonathan Watts-Lay, Director, WEALTH at work comments; “The ramifications of people failing to understand their retirement choices and as a result, making bad decisions could result in negative consequences such as paying more tax than needed and ultimately running out of savings sooner than expected.”
+Jonathan Watts-Lay, Director, WEALTH at work comments; “The decisions made at-retirement are very important, but freedom and choice in pensions is still relatively new for most people, and as the report highlights, understanding is low.
+It is crucial that people understand their situation, and what their options are, otherwise they risk making some very bad decisions, such as paying more tax than needed and ultimately running out of savings sooner than expected.”

 Take-up of guidance and advice is low